elunna/nerfhack-changelog/README.md

 * Successfully applying a unihorn also exercises your skill in it by 5 points.
 * The healer gets a bonus when applying unicorn horns.
 Instead of the standard 30% success rate when the unihorn is +0, they have a 40% success rate.
 * Cancelled unicorn horns become degraded, unusable for curing.
+A unihorn only becomes degraded if it's enchantment is +0.
 * Unicorn horn drops decrease as the number of unicorns killed increased.
 * Adapted unicorn horn enchantment to higher weapon max enchants.